MaastrichtU-IDS/data2services-pipeline/README.md

 ## Download datasets

 Source files can be set to be downloaded automatically using [Shell scripts](https://github.com/MaastrichtU-IDS/data2services-download/blob/master/datasets/TEMPLATE/download.sh).
-See the [data2services-download](https://github.com/MaastrichtU-IDS/data2services-download) module for more details.
+See the [data2services-download](https://github.com/MaastrichtU-IDS/data2services-download) module for more details.2

 ```shell
 # Clone